hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Key/value pairs as custom metadata

-Representing metadata with a set of key/value pairs is common in HashiCorp products and can be useful when communicating relational information between products and versioning among other more complex data types.
+Representing metadata with a set of key/value pairs is common in HashiCorp products and can be useful when communicating relational information between products, versioning, and other complex structured data.

 ![Custom metadata key/value pairs](/assets/components/page-header/page-header-custom-metadata.png =600x*)